-Multidrug-resistant tuberculosis is about to become a serious threat to global public health.
+Multidrug-resistant tuberculosis is a serious threat to global public health.

 Resistant tuberculosis means that the tuberculosis bacteria are resistant to the standard tuberculosis medications.
 This makes resistant tuberculosis more difficult to treat.
 One has to take several different medications over a longer period – normally up to two years.